inab/web_status/README.md

 # Web Status Page

-This repository contains a static HTML page to be used as a generic **"Service Unavailable"** placeholder for StarLife or INB/ELIXIR-ES services that are temporarily down or discontinued.
+This repository contains a static HTML page to be used as a generic **"Service Unavailable"** placeholder for INB/ELIXIR-ES services that are temporarily down or discontinued.

 It is a self-contained static page, requiring no backend, and is designed to: